-Avid Unity MediaNet only supports the use of multi-mode fibre cable.
+Avid Unity MediaNet only supports the use of multi-mode fibre cable for its Fibre Channel connections.
 If Single-mode cables are used you may get errors such as "File system busy" "drive not accessible" and a general degradation in fibre link performance.